xyst/writings/explain-leetcode.md

 - Basic data structures
 - Decompose a thing into smaller things
 - Do it incrementally
+- Induction, build on top of a simpler problem
 - Remove the trivial
 - Sorting
 - Try basic examples
 - Try evil examples
+- Work backwards

 ## Caveats

-- Always read the "Note" section first, size constraints can change the game.
+- Always read the "Note" section, size constraints can change the game.
-- "eerie" is a "sub-sequence" of "exercise".
+- "eerie" is a "subsequence" of "exercise".

-## 761. Shuffle "special" sub-strings (whose 1-count "=" 0-count, and ">=" for all prefixes)
+## 761. Shuffle "special" substrings (whose 1-count "=" 0-count, and ">=" for all prefixes)

 - When can we break a "special" string into two smaller ones...
 - "1100" contains "10" in the middle, but such case doesn't matter.